5 Ways to Save Money and Build Your Savings Account

-The first step toward figuring out what you can save is really understanding what you currently spend.
-It's not just a matter of knowing the numbers; it's important to actually recognize what kind of expenses you're putting most of your money toward.
+The first step toward figuring out what you can save is understanding what you currently spend.
+It's not just knowing the numbers.
+You need to recognize what kind of expenses you're putting your money toward.

 Try tracking your finances for at least a month and putting each of your purchases into categories.
-You can get specific, but if you're looking for something simple, you can just label each purchase as a "want" or a "need."
-Bills, groceries, transportation – these kinds of costs have to happen, and are fairly consistent each month.
-Eating out or drinks fall in to the "wants" category, and things like clothes could qualify for either.
+Start with something simple, labeling each purchase as a "want" or a "need."
+Bills, groceries, transportation – these kinds of costs have to happen and are fairly consistent each month.
+Eating out or drinks fall into the "wants" category, and things like clothes could qualify for either.

 Remember, the point is not to eliminate your "wants," but it's to recognize them.
 If you're not saving enough, these are the areas where it's possible to cut back.
-Something as simple as cutting back your coffee budget by $10 a week can make a significant impact on your savings.
+Something as simple as cutting back your coffee budget by $10 a week can make a significant impact.

 2. Set a Strong Goal

-Right now, your goal might just be to "save money."
-While that is an admirable goal, it's not nearly specific enough.
+Right now, your goal might just be "save money."
+While admirable, it's not specific.
 People work best when they have very quantifiable achievements they can reach, so building a detailed objective will serve you better in the long run.
 Here are some questions you could ask yourself to create your goal:

 What are you saving up for?

 Maybe you're like me, and you want to build up your emergency fund.
 You could also want to build a nest egg for the future or add more money to your retirement account.
 Decide what you're saving up for, so you have that finish line in mind.

 The answer to this will largely depend on what you're saving for.
 Some savings goals have concrete costs – for example, if you're saving up to buy a high-ticket item, the total saved is going to be the price of the item.
 If you're saving for your emergency fund, the rule of thumb is six to 12 months of income.